jerembdn/jerembdn/README.md

 - ❤️ active **[open source](https://github.com/jerembdn)** contributor.

-- 🧠 hardworking on projects with my friends and mounting a collective project called **[onruntime studo](https://github.com/onruntime)** which is a creation studio.
+- 🧠 hardworking on projects with my friends and building a collective project called **[onruntime studio](https://github.com/onruntime)** which is a creation studio.

 - 💻 have fun checking my **personal projects** but don't forget to check out **organizations i work on** too !